akuno-engineer/tgminiapp/README.md

 1. Send `/setmenubutton` to BotFather
 2. Select your bot
 3. Enter the URL of your deployed app
-4. Enter button text: "Open Counter App"
+4. Enter button text: "Open Ponzimon Buzzer"

 ## Testing Your Mini App

 1. Find your bot on Telegram
 2. Click the menu button or send `/start`
-3. Click "Open Counter App"
+3. Click "Open Ponzimon Buzzer"
+4. Tap BUZZ to shake cards and discover Ponzimon!

+## How It Works

+- **Initial Load**: Shows a random Ponzimon card from the collection
+- **BUZZ Action**:
-4. Test the counter functionality
+  - Increments the "Buzzed X times" counter
+  - Triggers a shake animation on the current card
+  - Changes to a new random Ponzimon card
+  - Provides haptic feedback on mobile devices
+- **Card Collection**: Features 100+ unique Ponzimon creatures
+- **Responsive Design**: Optimized for all screen sizes

 ## Development Tips